 The facilities at the University of Pennsylvania exist to house or support the tripartite mission of the institution: teaching, research and service.
 The use of these by University groups is permissible, given the facilities are available, and by approved, non-University organizations under certain circumstances.
 Permission to use these facilities does not constitute University endorsement of the activities.
-The policy on use of facilities is stated in the 2005-2008 PennBook: Resources, Policies & Procedures Handbook, which is available through the Office of the Vice Provost for University Life by calling (215) 898-6081.
-This policy is also available online at www.vpul.upenn.edu/osl/faciluse.html.
-If you have questions on the use of facilities at Penn, please contact the Director of Student Life by dialing 8-6533 from a campus telephone or (215) 898-6533 from off-campus/cell phones.
+The policy on Use of Facilities is stated in the PennBook: Resources, Policies & Procedures Handbook, which is available online at www.vpul.upenn.edu/osl/faciluse.html.
+If you have questions on the Use of Facilities at Penn, please contact the Director of Student Life by dialing 8-6533 from a campus telephone or (215) 898-6533 from off-campus/cell phones.